samynmhd/attendance-marking-using-qrcode/README.md

 To run the backend npm start bin/www.
 `````````````````````````````````````
 `````````````````````````````````````
-To run the clien side npm start.
+To run the client side npm start.
 `````````````````````````````````````

 For the database(MongoDB), you can create a database link using MLAB and connect to the cloud or use local database.